mc-datapacks/en/src/conventions/namespace.md

 team add boomber.team
 ```

-In this example, I use a full `boomber` prefix, because scoreboard and team in v.1.18+ don't have a character limit.
+I use the entire `boomber` prefix in this example because scoreboards and teams in 1.18 don't have a character limit.

 -------------------